Communication Subsystem

 ChatCommunicator — Bundle Producer API

 Every bundle workflow receives a ChatCommunicator instance.
 It wraps Redis Pub/Sub with a typed API for all outbound async events.
 The same instance works whether the bundle runs in-process or inside an isolated execution runtime (Docker / Fargate sandbox) — the iso executor routes events to the supervisor over a Unix socket, which then publishes to Redis.
-The client SSE stream is seamless in both cases.
+Bundle-defined chat UIs, widgets, and custom frontends see the same stream surface in both cases.

 # Standard streaming lifecycle